What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 Summary

 Most people don’t think you can recycle used tires for cash.
-Recycling used tires in usable condition or can be recapped make the most money.
+Recycling used tires in usable condition or can be recapped makes the most money.

-Regardless of how many tires you plan on recycling at once, explore all of these options to make the most money per tire.
+Regardless of how many tires you plan on recycling at once, explore these options to make the most money per tire.